lxchen2001/sodoku-cc/README.md

 ##Features
 <ol>
-  <li>User can start playing the game right away.
+  <li>User can start playing the game right away
-  <li>User can choose from multiple predefined games.
+  <li>User can choose from multiple predefined games
-  <li>User gets realtime validation after each actions.
+  <li>User gets realtime validation after each actions
-  <li>User can use in-game item: Hint to get a hint.
+  <li>User can get a hint
-  <li>User can switch among three skins, based on theme colors of three popular web sites.
+  <li>User can switch among three skins, based on theme colors of three popular web sites
-  <li>User can see equally good UI no matter whether his device is in portrait or landscape mode.
+  <li>User can see equally good UI no matter whether his device is in portrait or landscape mode
-  <li>User can picking number from a roulette wheel, with clicking center meaning cancel the picking.
+  <li>User can picking number from a roulette wheel, with clicking center meaning cancel the picking
 </ol>

 ##Project Structure